danslobodan/danslobodan/README.md

 - 👋 Hi, I’m Slobodan
 - 👀 I’m interested in software architecture, devops and lean management
-- 🌱 I’m currently learning React Native
+- 🌱 I’m currently learning React Native and Expo
-- 💞️ I’m looking to collaborate on an open-source project concerning green energy
+- 💞️ I’m looking to collaborate on an open-source project concerning green energy or voting.
-- 📫 How to reach me danastroman@gmail.com
+- 📫 How to reach me slobodan.s.dan@gmail.com

 <!---
 danslobodan/danslobodan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.